mixpanel/docs/pages/docs/new-data-pipelines/integrations/redshift-spectrum.md

   }
   ```

-- Configure AWS CLI with the temporary credentials
+- Configure AWS CLI with the temporary credentials.
   ```bash
   aws configure set aws_access_key_id "<YOUR_ACCESS_KEY_ID>"
   aws configure set aws_secret_access_key "<YOUR_SECRET_ACCESS_KEY>"
   aws configure set aws_session_token "<YOUR_SESSION_TOKEN>"
   ```
-- Run this command in your terminal, replacing the placeholders with your actual values, and ensures that the db user `IAMR:<mixpanel-role-name>` is created in Redshift
+- Run this command in your terminal, replacing the placeholders with your actual values, and trigger the db user `IAMR:<mixpanel-role-name>` creation in Redshift.
   ```bash
   aws redshift-data execute-statement \
   --workgroup-name <your-workgroup-arn> \